brooklynrail/brooklynrail-platform/content/events/2023/12/artist-postcards.md

 ---
 title: Artist Postcards
-deck: Directed by An Arm & a Leg Productions
+deck: Directed by An Arm & A Leg Productions
 summary: Join us for a virtual screening of Artist Postcards, directed by An Arm & a Leg Productions.
 Register to receive a 24-hour access link and password to the film.